-- 1. The server NIC sends a UFP channel request to the switch. - The switch sends back a UFPCHAN Type-Length-Value (TLV) with the number of UFP channels available.
+- 1. The server NIC sends a UFP channel request to the switch. - 2.
+The switch sends back a UFPCHAN Type-Length-Value (TLV) with the number of UFP channels available.
 If the switch can satisfy the number channels requested by the server NIC, it sends an acknowledgement and provides channel identifiers for each requested channel. - 3.
 Data and control traffic flowing between the server NIC and the switch port is tagged with the UFP channel identifier to which it belongs.

-UFP channel initialization uses the Channel Discovery and Configuration Protocol (CDCP) TLV, as defined in the IEEE 802.1Qbg standard.
-The fields of the CDCP TLV and exchange sequence of TLVs, as defined in the IEEE 802.1Qbg specification, apply unmodified to UFP channel initialization.
-At any time after a UFP channel is assigned a channel ID, the switch can change the channel ID.
-In addition, after the establishment of a UFP channel, the switch and server NIC exchange channel properties in Edge Virtual Bridging (EVB) TLVs (also described in the IEEE 802.1Qbq specification).
-For UFP channels, the bits for the STD and ECP (Edge Control Protocol) capabilities are set in the EVB TLV.
+To initialize channels, UFP uses the Channel Discovery and Configuration Protocol (CDCP) TLV.
+The fields of the CDCP TLV and exchange sequence of TLVs apply unmodified to UFP channel initialization.
+After a UFP channel is assigned a channel ID, the switch can change the channel ID at any time.

+After the establishment of a UFP channel, the switch and server NIC exchange channel properties in Edge Virtual Bridging (EVB) TLVs.
+For UFP channels, the bits for the STD and Edge Control Protocol (ECP) capabilities are set in the EVB TLV.
 The exchanged EVB TLVs provide an indication of ECP readiness at the switch and at the server NIC.
 Communication between UFP channels on the same physical switch port is not allowed.

-For details on the EVB feature, see Chapter 19, "Edge Virtual Bridging.
+For details on the EVB feature, see Chapter 20, "Edge Virtual Bridging.